 Example of SAN Configuration

-This appendix details the steps involved in moving to a command prompt in order to pre-partition a hard drive (as is needed for SAN installation).
+This appendix details the steps that are involved in moving to a command prompt to pre-partition a hard disk drive (as is needed for SAN installation).

 First partition space on the SAN storage device, and then install the IBM® Guardium® OS.
 Choose one hard disk for this installation.

-Note: Depending on what SAN hardware is used, specific instructions may be different.
+Tip: Depending on what SAN hardware is used, specific instructions can differ.
 Installation on a SAN is supported; installation on a NAS is not supported.

 Summary of steps